Thank you for reading our post, please rate this article at the end.

 - Should not rely on a luck element designed into the sport.

 Well, if we were to go by this definition, then fishing definitely is no sport since it doesn’t satisfy the second requirement and maybe the fourth.
-Fishing is mostly done for food, though there is catch-and-release fishing where the caught fish is released back into the water.
+Fishing is mostly done for food, though there is catch-and-release fishing, where the caught fish is returned to the water.

 The International Sports Fishing Confederation